 From a developer point of view it’s important to keep code as clean and as bugless as possible.
 But nobody is perfect, this is why we do code reviews so other team members can make sure that others didn’t forget about something important while doing a given task and didn’t make any major mistakes.
 So every time a developer creates a piece of code for a certain task, it might get checked and verified by someone else.

 Using all the tools and processes makes life of a developer here much easier.
 With all of them he or she can concentrate on giving more value to a product.
 Besides that it also makes our collaboration much better and helps our teamwork reach a high level of synergy so we can cooperate and in the end achieve all our goals!

 My name is Piotr and I’m a web developer.
-I moved to Stockholm from Poland last summer and I started working at the Cloud Nine office directly after it.
+I moved to Stockholm from Poland two summers ago and I started working at the Cloud Nine office directly after it.
 Here I develop backend solutions in C#, currently focusing on an e-commerce project.